 The evidence that results from emotional abuse is not as easy to quantify as that which typically comes with physical abuse.
-Rather than the bruises, broken bones or burns that can occur with a physical attack, emotional abuse doesn't usually leave visible wounds or scars.
+Rather than the bruises, broken bones, or burns that can occur with a physical attack, emotional abuse doesn’t usually leave visible wounds or scars.
 Nonetheless, such mistreatment can take a physical toll, causing the victim to seek therapy.
 The victim may be prescribed drugs that help them cope with anxiety or depression.
 Some mental abuse victims may suffer a miscarriage because of emotional anguish.
 Others will have different physical manifestations related to living in a chronic state of stress like heart disease.
+Victims of cyberbullying may have text messages or social media posts.

 The key to successfully suing a mental abuser is finding sufficient evidence.
 In these cases, evidence can include medical records and the records maintained by a therapist or other counselor.
 Documents showing missed days at work may also be helpful.
 Essentially, anything that ties the victim’s emotional or physical injuries back to the abuser can be used as evidence.